RyoSpiralArchitect/SpiralReality-AIT/README.md

 Optional compiled backends live under `native/`.
 The C++ variant builds a `spiral_boundary_cpp` extension with pybind11; see `native/cpp/README.md` for instructions.
-The Julia implementation in `native/julia/SpiralBoundaryJulia.jl` exposes a `JuliaBoundaryStudent` that matches the Python contract and can be loaded through PyJulia.
-When either module is on the Python path the loader in `integrated/boundary_{cpp,julia}.py` will activate it automatically and the NumPy trainer becomes a safety net rather than the primary implementation.
+A companion `spiral_boundary_gpu` module exposes the same API while wiring in CUDA-aware discovery so larger trainings can target discrete accelerators without routing through PyTorch.
+The Julia implementation in `native/julia/SpiralBoundaryJulia.jl` now probes for `CUDA.jl` at runtime and can execute its reductions on GPU memory when a device is available.
+When any compiled module is on the Python path the loader in `integrated/boundary_{cpp,julia}.py` will activate it automatically and the NumPy trainer becomes a safety net rather than the primary implementation.